 Shopping around – Orthodontic 2nd opinions

-If you are in ‘active treatment’ and have fallen out with your orthodontist or you are concerned that your treatment is not progressing as it should we are happy to provide a second opinion however it is likely that considerable time will be required to discuss the various issues so expect to pay a consultation fee of $150 plus additional costs for any xrays and photos for diagnosing and discussing the options to rectify treatment problems of other practices.
+If you are in ‘active treatment’ and have fallen out with your orthodontist or you are concerned that your treatment is not progressing as it should we are happy to provide a second opinion however it is likely that considerable time will be required to discuss the various issues so free consultations are not offered for diagnosing and discussing the options to rectify treatment problems of other practices.

 Transferring orthodontic treatment

-If you have already started treatment and seek to transfer your care (e.g. if you are moving to Sydney from overseas or ‘interstate’) we are happy to see you for a $110 evaluation appointment to discuss the basis of the transfer.
+If you have already started treatment and seek to transfer your care (e.g. if you are moving to Sydney from overseas or ‘interstate’) we are happy to see you for a $140 evaluation appointment to discuss the basis of the transfer.
 Try to obtain copies of your initial moulds, x-rays films and photos if possible.
 Transferring treatment can sometimes mean the original plan or appliance is changed.
 At the end of treatment a number of costs are borne by the practice to complete the case and of course a legal liability is taken on by the practice once your treatment is adopted.
 If there are problems with your pre-existing treatment a good result can take longer to obtain than you may have been told by your previous orthodontist.
+Over the previous twenty years of practice we have always accepted transferring patients many of whom have been declined by other orthodontists.
 At any rate it is likely that the costs we charge will be more than simply the remaining balance of your previous treatment.

 We are happy to accept patients with private health insurance benefits but we advise you that we are independent of any insurance fund or third party.
 While we are happy to offer all reasonable assistance with your insurance claims, your insurance benefits are ultimately a matter between you and your fund, and you are responsible for payment of your treatment fees.

 For a full treatment planning consultation the following Australian Dental Association treatment item codes are usually charged